bitprj/devrel/AStarPathfinding/blog.md

 ```

 Great!
-We have our macros set up, now we’ll work on constructing the grid class.
+We have our macros set up, and now we’ll work on constructing the grid class.
 Our grid is filled with nodes so we’ll also create a node class to go with our grid.
-Our nodes need to know where they are located (this will be stored as a tuple) and what type of node they.
-These types will be represented by the color of the node, by default, if not specified I will make the nodes empty.
+Our nodes need to know where they are located (this will be stored as a tuple) and what type of node they are.
+These types will be represented by the color of the node by default, and if not specified I will make the nodes empty.
 It would also be a good idea to check when two nodes are equal.
 This can simply be done by checking if the two nodes share the same coordinates.
-We will write out node class as such in **grid.py**
+We will write out node class as such in **grid.py**:

 ```